 Before your appointment, you may want to:

 - Ask about pre-appointment restrictions.
 In most cases, you'll be seen immediately.
-However, if your appointment will be delayed for a day or two, ask whether you should restrict your activity while you wait to come in.
+However, if your appointment will be delayed for a day or two, ask whether you should restrict your activity in the meantime.

 - Arrange to bring a family member or friend.
-The fear you may be feeling about bleeding during pregnancy can make it difficult to focus on what your health care provider says.
-Take someone along who can help listen to all the information.
+The fear you may have about bleeding during pregnancy can make it difficult to focus on what your health care provider says.
+Take someone along who can help you gather the information.

 Below are some basic questions to ask your health care provider about placenta previa.
-If any additional questions occur to you during your visit, don't hesitate to ask.
+Don't hesitate to ask any other questions.

 - Do I have placenta previa?